During stressful times, it’s often hard to take the time you need to focus on yourself.

 You can then choose to limit exposure to situations that may trigger negative emotions.

-If you identify the trigger, you become more aware of how it impacts your emotional health.
+If you identify the trigger, you become more aware of how it impacts your inner well-being.

 5. Pause Before Reacting to a Situation